-- 3 Optional: Click Save measurement to save the measurement data of an existing calibration setting. - 4 To print a test page, click Test Page. - You can print a test page to help you decide whether to associate the calibration setting with an existing output profile or create a new output profile. - 5 Optional: If you are not satisfied with the results produced by the latest measurements, click Reset to Default Measurements to reset the calibration data.
+- 3 Optional: Click Save measurement to save the measurement data of an existing calibration setting. - 4 Optional: If you are not satisfied with the results produced by the latest measurements, click Reset to Default Measurements to reset the calibration data.
 When you perform this action, the last set of calibrator measurements is deleted.
 The button is displayed only when recalibration has been performed.